 What solar rebates are available?

 There are currently two incentive schemes available for installing solar.

 They are the Small-scale Renewable Energy Scheme and feed in tariffs.

 Small-scale Renewable Energy Scheme

 Under the Small-scale Renewable Energy Scheme, eligible customers who install a renewable energy generator (be it solar, wind or hydro), are entitled to a number of ‘Small-Scale Technology Certificates’ (STCs).
 The number of STCs you receive depends on the expected output of the installation over the course of its life time (15 years max), as well as the geographical location of the premise.
 You can calculate the number of certificates you are entitled to using the small generation unit calculator.
-To illustrate, a Sydney home which installs a 5kW solar system with an expected lifetime of 15 years in January 2016 will receive 103 STCs.

 These STCs can be sold to electricity retailers, who are required by law to purchase a quota of STCs each year.
 The easiest way to sell these certificates is by allowing your installer to sell them on your behalf in exchange for a lower return.
 To maximise the value of your certificates however, they can be sold on the in an open market where price is determined by supply and demand.
 Alternatively, the STC clearing house will purchase certificates for a flat price of $40 per certificate.

 Solar panels alone are unable to store electricity collected from the sun, meaning any energy you don’t immediately use will feed on to the energy network.
 In exchange for this, your energy retailer and the state government will supply you with a feed-in tariff, which is a small rebate on your electricity bill for each kWh your solar system exported.
 The feed-in tariff you receive will vary anywhere from 1c to 40c per kilowatt hour and will depend on your location, tariff type and retailer.